Diffusion State-Guided Projected Gradient for Inverse Problems: Implementation Details

 \subsection{Hyperparameters}

-For all main experiments across all three methods, we use the variance retention threshold $\tau = 0.99$.
-For all experiments involving PSLD and DAPS, we perform the DiffStateGrad projection step every iteration ($F = 1$).
-For all experiments involving ReSample, we perform the step every five iterations ($F = 5$).
+For all main experiments across all four methods, we use the variance retention threshold $\tau = 0.99$.
+For all experiments involving PSLD, DPS, and DAPS, we perform the DiffStateGrad projection step every iteration ($P = 1$).
+For all experiments involving ReSample, we perform the step every five iterations ($P = 5$).
 See the sections dedicated to each method for further implementation details.
-We reiterate that various values of $\tau$ are reasonable options for optimal performance (see \Cref{fig:three_task_comparison_2,fig:tau_compare}).
+We reiterate that various values of $\tau$ and $P$ are reasonable options for optimal performance (see \Cref{fig:three_task_comparison_2,fig:tau_compare,fig:freq_compare}).